 Data Backup Plan

-The Security Officer [and each Department HIPAA Security Liaison] has established and implemented a Data Backup Plan pursuant to which it would create and maintain retrievable exact copies of all EPHI determined to be medium and high risk.
+The Security Officer [and each Department HIPAA Security Liaison] has established and implemented a Data Backup Plan pursuant to which it would create and maintain retrievable exact copies of all ePHI determined to be medium and high risk.

-The Data Backup Plan applies to all medium and high risk files, records, images, voice or video files that may contain EPHI.
+The Data Backup Plan applies to all medium and high risk files, records, images, voice or video files that may contain ePHI.

-The Data Backup Plan requires that all media used for backing up EPHI be stored in a physically secure environment, including a secure, off-site storage facility or, if backup media remains on site, in a physically secure location, different from the location of the computer systems it backed up.
+The Data Backup Plan requires that all media used for backing up ePHI be stored in a physically secure environment, including a secure, off-site storage facility or, if backup media remains on site, in a physically secure location, different from the location of the computer systems it backed up.

 The Data Backup Plan factors in the cost of the backup and the likelihood of inability to function in the event that the data was lost.